Environmental management system

 - Product ecology: we develop insurance solutions that encourage our customers to adopt sustainable lifestyles and support them in mitigating and adapting to climate change.
 These include coverages for specific risks for energy generation plants from renewable sources and coverages against natural disasters.
 We are also expanding our range of insurance products connected with green finance.

-- Customer ecology: we follow precise processes for the assessment and selection of corporate customers in order to minimise the risk of offering P&C insurance coverage to companies involved in cases of serious environmental damage, additionally this coverages are not offered to customers in carbon intensive sectors such as thermal coal and tar sands.
+- Customer ecology: we follow precise processes for the assessment and selection of corporate customers in order to minimise the risk of offering P&C insurance coverage to companies involved in cases of serious environmental damage, additionally this coverages are not offered to customers in carbon intensive sectors such as thermal coal and upstream oil & gas.

-- Investment ecology: we have clear investment policies that consider the environmental performances of issuing companies to minimise the risk of financing companies involved in cases of serious environmental damages and to reduce the carbon footprint of our portfolio, also by increasing our green investments and excluding the financing of the coal and tar sands sectors;
+- Investment ecology: we have clear investment policies that consider the environmental performances of issuing companies to minimise the risk of financing companies involved in cases of serious environmental damages and to reduce the carbon footprint of our portfolio, also by increasing our green investments and excluding the financing of the coal and unconventional oil & gas sectors;

 - Procurement ecology: we share, with suppliers, our expectations regarding the correct environmental management of our supply chains.
 The violation of the principles outlined in the Group Code of Conduct may lead to the interruption of the business relationship.